EagleGenomics-cookbooks/blast/README.md

 Usage
 =====
-Simply include the recipe wherever you would like it installed, such as a run list (recipe[BLAST]) or a cookbook (include_recipe 'BLAST')
+Simply include the recipe wherever you would like it installed, such as a run list (recipe[blast]) or a cookbook (include_recipe 'blast')

 ## Testing